dessalines/essays/recipes/sourdough_bread.md

 ### For the leaven:

 - 1 Tablespoon sourdough starter
-- 75 grams bread flour
+- 75g bread flour
-- 75 grams water
+- 75g water

 ### For the dough

-- 14 grams salt + 50 grams water
+- 14g salt + 50g water
-- 475 grams water
+- 475g water
-- 700 grams bread flour
+- 700g bread flour
 - 2 cast iron pots

 ## Instructions

 1. The night before, combine all the ingredients of the leaven, and mix to form a thick batter.
 Place in a large bowl and cover overnight.
 - Combine 14g salt and 50g of water in a small bowl, mix, and set aside.
-- Pour 475 grams of water into the leaven, breaking up the clumps.
+- Pour 475g of water into the leaven, breaking up the clumps.
-- Add the 700 grams of flour to the leaven, mixing until you see no more dry flour, and have a shaggy dough.
+- Add the 700g of flour to the leaven, mixing until you see no more dry flour, and have a shaggy dough.
 - Cover the bowl and rest for 2 hours.
 - Pour the salt-water into the bowl, pinching and squeezing into the dough.
 - Fold the dough by lifting it up, pulling it over, then rotating the bowl 90°.
 Fold it 4 times (rotating 4 times).
 Repeat these 4 folds every 30 minutes for 2.5 hours.